zijun-liu/Stats-concepts/README.md

 Sampling distribution: The frequency distribution of a sample statistic over may samples or resamples.

 Central limit theorem: The tendency of the sampling distribution to take on normal shape as sample size rises.
+(Why so important: https://tutorials.methodsconsultants.com/posts/the-central-limit-theorem-and-its-implications-for-statistical-inference/)

 STANDARD ERROR: The variability (standard deviation) of a sample statistic over many samples (not to be confused with standard deviation, which, by itself, refers to variability of individual data values).
 }